-Osman will start Sunday's game against the Celtics, Dave McMenamin of ESPN reports.
+Osman will enter the starting five for Wednesday's regular-season finale against the Knicks, Dave McMenamin of ESPN.com reports.

-Osman will start at small forward in Friday's game against the Hawks, Marla Ridenour of the Akron Beacon Journal reports.
+Osman will start at point guard in Thursday's game against the Wizards, Allie Clifton of Fox Sports Ohio reports.

 |Last 7 Games|